MasteryEducation/SecuritiesExamsMastery.ca/content/csc/20/3/index.md

 - [ ] It uses corporate debt exclusively to generate returns.
 - [ ] It invests only in offshore holding companies.

-> **Explanation:** Private equity vehicles commonly use limited partnership structures to invest in privately held companies with a multi-year horizon before exiting through IPO or sale.
+> **Explanation:**( Private equity vehicles commonly use limited partnership structures to invest in privately held companies with a multi-year horizon before exiting through IPO or sale.)

----

 ### Which strategy is generally associated with hedge fund structures rather than traditional mutual funds?